 These tiny brushed DC gearmotors have a diameter of just 6 mm and weigh just over a gram, which makes them great actuators for miniature robots and very small mechanisms.
 They consist of a coreless motor fastened to a planetary gearbox by a small clip.
 The gears are made from liquid crystal polymers (LCPs), and gearbox’s nylon output shaft is compatible with our 14 mm wheels.

 Note: Stalling or overloading gearmotors can greatly decrease their lifetimes and even result in immediate damage.
-For these gearboxes, the recommended upper limit for instantaneous torque is 3.5 oz-in (250 g-cm); .
+For these gearboxes, the recommended upper limit for instantaneous torque is 3.5 oz-in (250 g-cm); we strongly advise keeping applied loads well under this limit.
 Stalls can also result in rapid (potentially on the order of seconds) thermal damage to the motor windings and brushes; a general recommendation for brushed DC motor operation is 25% or less of the stall current.

 The intended nominal operating voltage for these motors is 3 V to 6 V, though in general, these kinds of motors can be used at voltages outside this range (rotation typically starts between 0.2 V and 0.3 V).
 Lower voltages might not be practical, and higher voltages could start negatively affecting the life of the motor.
 When operating at 3 V, the free-run speed, stall torque, and stall current will all be approximately half of what they are at 6 V as these specifications scale roughly linearly with voltage.